Eurodrone: Development

-On 18 May 2015, France, Germany and Italy launched a European MALE RPAS study over two years, joined by Spain since, to define its operational capabilities, system requirements and preliminary design.
+On 18 May 2015, France, Germany and Italy launched a two-year European MALE RPAS study to define its operational capabilities, system requirements and preliminary design.
+Spain later joined the study.
 In November 2015, the program management was assigned to the European defence procurement agency OCCAR, with European Defence Agency support for air traffic integration and certification.

-The definition study was to be contracted in the first half of 2016, the potential development and production then aiming for a 2025 first delivery.
+The definition study was to be contracted in the first half of 2016, with potential development and production then aiming for a first delivery in 2025.

 A two-year definition study was launched in September 2016.
-Airbus, Dassault Aviation and Leonardo unveiled a full-scale mockup at the April 2018 ILA Berlin Air Show.

-On 31 October 2018, OCCAR invited Airbus Defence and Space to submit a tender for the program, to coordinate the major sub-contractors, Dassault and Leonardo.

-On 22 November, the System Preliminary Design Review was achieved, allowing the stakeholders to align their requirements and contract in 2019.
+Airbus, Dassault Aviation and Leonardo unveiled a full-scale mock-up at the April 2018 ILA Berlin Air Show.
+In October 2018, OCCAR invited Airbus Defence and Space to submit a tender for the program, to coordinate the major sub-contractors, Dassault and Leonardo.
+In November 2018, the system preliminary design review was completed, allowing the stakeholders to align their requirements and contract in 2019.

-In late May 2019, Airbus submitted its offer, but the contract signing may slip from 2019 to 2020.
+In late May 2019, Airbus submitted its offer.
 In the summer, the French Senate criticised the platform as "too heavy, too expensive and therefore, too difficult to export" due to "German specifications".

-First flight was then scheduled for 2024, before first deliveries for 2027.
+The first flight was then scheduled for 2024, with first deliveries planned for 2027.

-Due to the impact of the COVID-19 pandemic on the aviation industry, contract signing slipped to 2021, selecting the Airbus site at Manching for final assembly and ground testing.

-The maiden flight was then scheduled for 2025, before first deliveries for 2028 of a contract for 60 drones.
+Due to the impact of the COVID-19 pandemic on the aviation industry, contract signing slipped to 2021.
+The Airbus site at Manching was selected for final assembly and ground testing.
+The maiden flight was then scheduled for 2025, with first deliveries planned for 2028.
+The contract is for 20 Eurodrone systems, each of which includes three aircraft, resulting in a total of 60 drones.

-On 24 February 2022, the development and production contract was approved.
-The prototype first flight is expected by mid-2027.

-On 25 March 2022, Airbus Defence & Space confirmed the selection of the General Electric Catalyst turboprop over the Safran Ardiden 3TP.
+In February 2022, the development and production contract was approved.
+The prototype first flight is now expected by mid-2027.
+In March 2022, Airbus Defence and Space confirmed the selection of the General Electric Catalyst turboprop engine over the Safran Ardiden 3TP.

 Design

-Missions targeted are long endurance intelligence, surveillance and reconnaissance and ground support with precision-guided weapons.
+The Eurodrone is intended for long-endurance intelligence, surveillance and reconnaissance and ground support missions with precision-guided weapons.
 The twin-turboprops are mounted in a pusher configuration behind the wing, similar to the smaller BAE Systems Mantis, and one-third larger than the MQ-9.